zhikangfan-jyd/toploansadviser/content/reviews/personalloans.md

 - Income and debt ratio – You don’t need to make a certain amount of money, but how you use your money determines what interest rate lenders offer.
 The more stable your income and the lower your debts, the lower the APR you may receive.

 - Loan amount – The more money you borrow, the riskier it is for lenders.
-They usually increase your APR accordingly to ensure they make up for the risk of lending to you.
-If you borrow $5,000 you’ll get a lower APR than if you borrowed $35,000 in most cases.
+They usually increase your APR accordingly to ensure they make up for the risk of lending to you. <a href="/personal-loan-calculator" target="_blank" rel="noopener noreferrer">If you borrow $5,000 you’ll get a lower APR</a> than if you borrowed $35,000 in most cases.

 - Reason for the loan – If you’re borrowing the money to reinvest in your home, for example, you may get a lower APR than if you borrow the money for debt consolidation.
 Investing in your home, which is an asset, is a good risk whereas investing in high interest credit card debt can be risky.